1969 King's Cup

-The 1969 King's Cup finals were held from November 19 to November 28, 1969, in Bangkok.
+The 1969 King's Cup were held from November 19 to November 28, 1969, in Bangkok.
 This was the second edition of the international football competition.
 Indonesia were set to defend the championship they won in 1968.
 In the final, South Korea won the tournament as they defeated the defending champions in the final.

 The edition scrapped the Group Allocation stage and was increased to eight teams with seven being national teams and one being a representative side.